Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to statistics from the Ministry of Industry and Trade , as of the morning of November 12th, there are a total of 9 hydroelectric reservoirs operating and regulating water levels through spillways in the North Central, South Central Coastal, and Central Highlands regions.
 In the North Central and South Central Central regions, there are 10 irrigation reservoirs currently operating and releasing water through spillways.

-The risk of dike breaches is also considered very worrying by the Department of Dike Management and Disaster Prevention (Ministry of Agriculture and Rural Development).
-A review has revealed that the coastal dike and river mouth dike systems in provinces from Quang Ninh to Binh Thuan still have 72 critical dike-related weak points.
+The risk of dike failure is also considered very worrying by the Department of Dike Management and Disaster Prevention (Ministry of Agriculture and Rural Development).
+A review revealed that the coastal dike and river mouth dike systems in provinces from Quang Ninh to Binh Thuan still have 72 critical dike-related weak points.

 In proactive response to Typhoon No. 8, the Department of Dike Management and Disaster Prevention and Control is currently maintaining a 24/7 duty roster.
 Simultaneously, they are coordinating the distribution of 15.8 million Zalo messages providing safety guidance to boat and vessel owners seeking shelter from the storm in the area from Quang Ninh to Binh Thuan.